Rental Property Investing: Your Paycheck For Life

 John Stuart Mill, the 19th century British political economist, put it best: “Landlords grow rich in their sleep.”

 Becoming a landlord is a powerful wealth-building strategy too often ignored by investors.
-In addition to its inherent advantages, rental property is a great way to leverage the current real estate boom.
 Below, I’ll show you the right (and wrong) methods to buying rental property.

 The conventional way to profit from real estate’s resurgence is to buy stocks such as real estate investment trusts (REITs).
 Real estate is a classic “defensive” play that confers safety, growth and income.